-Windell et al. (2017) described a conceptual model for winter-run Chinook salmon, whose tiered linkages provide a foundation for developing hypotheses regarding ESA-listed species and Shasta Division operations.
+Windell et al. (2017) described a conceptual model for winter- run Chinook salmon, whose tiered linkages provide a foundation for developing hypotheses regarding ESA-listed species and Shasta Division operations.
 This model identified how management attributes on the landscape affect environmental drivers that create aquatic habitats.
-These aquatic habitats directly influence the response of fish (i.e., growth, survival, behavior), which managers are interested in ensuring for protection, restoration, and population maintenance objectives.
+These aquatic habitats directly influence the response of fish (i.e. growth, survival, behavior), which managers are interested in ensuring for protection, restoration, and population maintenance objectives.

-This Work Plan leverages this conceptual framework (Appendix A) for relevant life stages and locations to identify remaining management questions found across multiple landscape attributes, environmental drivers, habitat attributes, and response.
-These include:
+This Science Plan will leverage this conceptual framework for relevant life stages and locations to identify remaining management questions found across multiple landscape attributes, environmental drivers, habitat attributes, and response.
+These include (Appendix A):

 - Holding Adult to Spawning Adult

-- Upper River Egg to Fry Emergence

-- Upper River Rearing Juvenile to Outmigrating Juvenile
+- Upper River Egg to Fry Emergence - Upper River Rearing Juvenile to Outmigrating Juvenile

-The upstream protection of winter-run requires a focus on the egg to fry stage, and Shasta Division operations which focus on water cold and oxygenated enough that there is negligible temperature dependent mortality over the most downstream winter-run redd for the duration of the egg incubation to emergence of the last winter-run redd.
-From the past few years, it is clear that there will be years when the Shasta Division will not be able to protect listed species performance, but also years that exceed a desired biological outcome.
-Restoring and maintaining the winter-run Chinook salmon population will require examining additional habitat attributes that may affect non-temperature related mortality to achieve even greater biological objectives.
-Depending on how climate influences Shasta Division operations, decisions regarding hatcheries, harvest, exports, and habitat can be better structured by reducing uncertainties surrounding ESA-listed species, Shasta Division, and temperature processes.
+Protection of winter-run requires a focus on the egg to fry stage, and Shasta Division operations focus on water cold and oxygenated enough for negligible temperature dependent mortality over the most downstream winter-run redd for the duration of the egg incubation to emergence of the last winter-run redd.
+From the past few years, it is clear that there will be years when the Shasta Division is unable to protect listed species performance, but also years that exceed a desired biological outcome.
+Restoring and maintaining the winter run Chinook salmon population will require examining additional habitat attributes that may affect non-temperature related mortality to achieve even greater biological objectives.
+Depending on how climate influences Shasta Division operations, decisions regarding hatcheries, harvest, exports, and habitat can be better structured by reducing uncertainties surrounding ESA listed species, Shasta Division and temperature processes.